2. PopEF file format

 output = model.runMain(input)

-Which programs need to be called as part of load
+Information about the specific programs which need to be called as part of load

 and main